Pradeep-Kumar-Barik/Simple-Calculators/README.md

-# Car--Renatal
+#  BASIC CALCULATOR
-A simple application for booking car online
+IT is a simple calculator